Tarte Tatin

 The origin story

-The Confrérie des Lichonneux, a brotherhood founded in 1979 whose name derives from the Solognot word for gourmand, considers this story largely invented.
-Their argument is that the Tatin sisters simply made famous a traditional upside-down apple tatin already common in the region.
-Which is probably closer to the truth.
+Not everyone believes the legend as told.
+The Confrérie des Lichonneux, a local brotherhood founded in 1979 (their name comes from a Solognot word for “gourmand,” or what we’d now call a “foodie”), are pretty sure the story was embellished later.
+Their view is that the Tatin sisters didn’t invent the idea from scratch, but made famous a style of upside‑down apple tart that people in the region were already baking.
+That probably comes closer to the truth.

-What is certain is that the apple tarte tatin stayed local for decades.
-The first published recipe appeared in 1921, written by a Solognot poet named Paul Besnard and found in the exercise book of a local schoolteacher named Marie Souchon, to whom Stéphanie had apparently given the recipe.
-It specifies a copper mould, a charcoal fire with heat above and below, and apples described simply as “dures,” hard, firm varieties.
+What we do know is that tarte Tatin stayed a local speciality for quite a long time.
+The first known written recipe only appears in 1921, signed by a Solognot poet, Paul Besnard, in a school exercise book belonging to a local teacher, Marie Souchon.
+Stéphanie had apparently given her the recipe.
+It calls for a copper mould, a charcoal fire with heat above and below, and simply “hard” apples – firm varieties that can stand up to long cooking.

 How the tarte tatin reached the world

-The Hôtel Tatin still stands in Lamotte-Beuvron, now called the Maison Tatin, and still serves the tarte every day.
-The recipe has been passed down orally from cook to cook since Stéphanie’s time.
-The current chef doesn’t share it.
-In 2019, a tarte tatin weighing 308 kilos and 2.5 metres in diameter was made in Lamotte-Beuvron for the Guinness Book of Records.
-The town takes its dessert seriously.
+The original Hôtel Tatin still stands in Lamotte‑Beuvron, now renamed Maison Tatin, and they still serve tarte Tatin every single day.
+It’s on my personal bucket list to go there and taste it on its home turf.
+The house recipe has been passed down verbally, from cook to cook, since Stéphanie’s time, and the current chef keeps it to himself, which feels very fitting to keep the secrecy.
+In 2019, the town went all‑in and produced a tarte Tatin weighing 308 kilos and measuring 2.5 metres across for the Guinness Book of Records.
+I honestly have no idea how they managed to flip that.

 The right pan for tarte tatin